Getting head-turning 360 waves is no easy task. It requires patience, perseverance, and good tools to get you there.

 The body material is another thing to think about.
-Ideally, wood could be good material as they won’t sadden your hand an excessive amount of and aren’t liable to snapping like synthetic materials.
+Ideally, wood could be good material as it won’t sadden your hand an excessive amount and aren’t liable to snapping like synthetic materials.
 In addition, it doesn’t also heat up once you use them with a heat styling tool and this is one thing you can’t do with brushes produced from metal.

 Thus, boar bristles are the best material for bristles and any type of wood for the rest of the body.

 Club Brush VS Wave Brush Vs Palm/Military Brush